andimeier/sudokusolver/README.md

 2. Each Sudoku row is written in a separate line
 3. lines starting with a hashbang '#' are considered comments and are silently skippde

+A valid Sudoku input file may look like this:

 ```
 7....56.4
 6.8...5.7